robiul99siyam/database-task/README.md

 # 🔐 Database Management Task
 ## Description

-This task is a Database management .
-It includes features for pdt to convert image, ms word file to convert excel file
+This project is a database management utility that includes features for converting PDF files to images and extracting data from MS Word files to Excel sheets.
+It is designed to streamline document processing tasks

 ## Technologies Used
-- Python , excel, ms word
+- Python: Core programming language for scripting
+- Excel: For storing extracted data in a structured format
+- MS Word: For reading and processing document content.

+## Libraries
+- pdf2image: For converting PDF pages to images.
+- python-docx: For reading MS Word files.
+- pandas: For handling data and exporting to Excel.

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃